epfl-ada/ada-2021-project-f-jab/README.md

 4) (Maybe:) Interpret if there is a bias in the data
 	- RQ4: *Is there a bias within the quotes and sentiment or rating of a movie and the gender, ethnicity, etc.?*

+5) (Maybe:) Movies vs Series With the rise of Netflix, TV Series became an extremely popular source of entertinment
+	- RQ5: *Are the most popular series or movies quoted more frequently on average, is the difference significant?

 ## Proposed additional datasets